 - Wiring of the inflatable airbag system (SIR)

-- clock spring
+- Clock spring

-Inspection of non-deployed airbag components
+Inspection of airbag components that did not deploy in a crash

 - Check the dimensions of the steering column.